-The market of the social infrastructure systems business saw a decrease in demand relating to power generation worldwide and the reconsideration of the capital expenditure plans by railway companies in Japan due to the impact of COVID-19, while investment in public utilities for preventing and reducing disaster risks and demand relating to the electricity systems reform remained buoyant in Japan.
-In this environment, the business saw a decrease in orders from the previous fiscal year due primarily to decreases in the transportation systems and the power systems businesses in Japan, while revenue increased from the previous fiscal year due mainly to progress in orders already received for projects in the power systems business and an increase in the public utility systems business in Japan.
+The market for the social infrastructure systems business saw buoyant investment in the public utility business in Japan, while demand relating to power systems decreased in Japan and there was the reconsideration of the capital expenditure plans by railway companies in Japan due to the impact of COVID-19.
+In this environment, orders won by the business remained substantially unchanged compared to the previous fiscal year due primarily to an increase in the public utility systems business in Japan despite a decrease in the power systems and the transportation systems businesses in Japan.
+Revenue decreased compared to the previous fiscal year due mainly to decreases in the power systems and the transportation systems businesses in Japan.